NMRLipids/NMRlipidsVIpolarizableFFs/DataContribtionScripts/README.md

 Note that if you have several trajectories under the same DOI, you can put them in the same file as shown in [this example]().

-2. Deliver this information to us, for example, by commenting [the blog](), or if you want to analyze yourself go to step 3.
+2. Deliver this information to us, for example, by commenting [the blog]().
+If you want to analyze the data yourself go to step 3.

 ## Running analysis for the data

 3. Fork this [GitHub repository](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs) to your own GitHub account and local computer.
-4. Copy the information made in step 1 into the first shell of the [Jyputer notebook](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs/blob/master/DataContribtionScripts/AddData.ipynb), and define working directory at your local computer in the second cell.
+4. Copy the information collected in step 1 into the first shell of the [Jyputer notebook](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs/blob/master/DataContribtionScripts/AddData.ipynb), and define working directory at your local computer in the second cell.
 5. Run the Jupyter notebook to calculate the order parameters.
-Results will be written in the [Data/Simulations/**DOI**.X](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs/tree/master/Data/Simulations) folder.
+Results will be written in the [Data/Simulations/**DOI**.X](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs/tree/master/Data/Simulations) folder, where X refers to the number of simulation in the DOI.
-6. Commit the files *OrderParametersX.dat* in the *Data/Simulations/**DOI**.X* directory to your fork and make pull request to the master branch in the NMRlipids project.
+6. Commit the files *OrderParametersX.dat* in the *Data/Simulations/**DOI**.X* directory to your fork and make a pull request to the [master branch in the NMRlipids project](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs).
 **Do not commit the trajectories to git.
 This will cause problems because git cannot handle large files.**